dansmyers/AI/2-A*_and_Backtracking/Deliverables/3-Satisfaction.md

 It turns out that the difficulty of a randomized 3-CNF instance isn't determined by the number of variables but by the **clause-to-variable** ratio.

-- Problems with relatively few clauses for their number variables (low ratio) are *underconstrained*.
+- Problems with relatively few clauses for their number of variables (low ratio) tend to be *underconstrained*.
 There are few conflicts that make the problem difficult, so solvers are usually able to quickly identify a solution.

 - Problems with a high ratio of clauses to variables are likely to have unsatisfiable conflicts and be *overconstrained*.
 The solver quickly prunes the solution space and discovers that there's no satisfying solution.